QiushiYang/ADPCM/README.md

 Results
 --------
-Here is the figure of the time domain waveform comparison before and after the audio encoding and decoding. <br>
+Here shows the figures of the waveform comparison in the time-domain before and after the audio encoding and decoding. <br>
 ![](https://raw.githubusercontent.com/QiushiYang/ADPCM/master/ADPCM%20Figure.jpg)